bellons91/personal-tech-notes/azure/Azure Storage Account/Blob Storage Tiers.md

 Data is stored offline to reduce costs, but you will have higher costs to rehydrate and access data.

-The archive tier is available only for individual [[azure-blob-storage-block-blobs]].
+The archive tier is available only for individual [[Block Blobs]].
 This tier is optimized for data that can tolerate several hours of retrieval latency.

 ### Rehydration of archived blobs